P0171 Code (System Too Lean Bank 1): Meaning, Causes and Fix

 You can follow the below tutorial to remove the fuel filter from the engine:

 To diagnose, whether there is a problem with the fuel filter, you can run a fuel pressure diagnostic test.
-This will give you real-time engine fuel pressure readings, directly from the fuel pressure sensor.

-Check out the below video to learn how to perform a fuel pressure test using a gauge.
+Check out the below video to learn how to perform a fuel pressure test using a gauge:

-8. Bad or Contaminated Fuel Injector
+7. Bad or Contaminated Fuel Injector

 I found this great video to test the fuel injectors.